-I have a few books that I consider to be essential to cooking.
+I have a few books that I consider to be essential to cooking just about anything on my smoker, such as pulled pork BBQ.
 Smoke & Spice by Chery Alters and Bill Jamison is definitely one of them.
 It is full of recipes and approaches on all things smoking-related.
 I cannot recommend it enough.

 Two of the recipes from the book that I use (with slight variations) whenever I smoke a pork butt or shoulder are the ones for the Southern Sucor rub and the Southern mop.
 The two combined produce pork with tremendous flavor and a fantastic bark.